 Children with an EHCP must have an annual review.
 Miss Bramall, the Inclusion Leader, will set a date for the review.
 The Educational Psychologist is informed and will attend if the school feels this is necessary.
 The parents and other professionals involved with the child are invited.
 The relevant reports are sent to parents.
-A letter inviting them to attend the review meeting and inviting their comments on the child's progress and special educational needs accompanies this.
+Parents/carers are invited to share their written views as part of the review to ensure a collaborative approach.